Last Updated on October 26, 2025 by Emily Hopkins

 As well as other famous Christmas festivals in the country, Cabeça Aldeia Natal happens almost every year.
 The small village of Cabeça, 20 km from Serra da Estrela in central north Portugal, is known for taking the Christmas festivities seriously.

-Here, locals come together to celebrate the birth of Christ with 100% natural and sustainable decorations.
-There is no shortage of attractions and food, and a trip to the village in winter in Portugal can even mean snow.
-It’s worth it, isn’t it?
+Here, locals gather to celebrate the birth of Christ with entirely natural and sustainable decorations.
+The village offers no shortage of attractions and delicious food, and during winter in Portugal, you might even catch a bit of snow.
+It’s truly worth the visit, isn’t it?

 Perlim